xoxo121/xoxo121/README.md

 ### 🚀 About Me
 I’m an **undergraduate student at IIT Madras** pursuing Electrical Engineering with a deep passion for **innovative problem-solving** and finding new ways to procrastinate productively.
+I dream of creating **systems that truly think and understand the world**, going beyond prediction to actual comprehension and reasoning.
 ---

 ### 👀 Interests